Techreier

 sudo jotta-cli archive db_backups --nogui --remote testkatalog2/backup //no GUI, use for automation sudo jotta-cli archive db_backups --remote testkatalog2/backup //entire catalog sudo jotta-cli archive dbbackup.sh //one file, contents written by default to techreier folder in archive

 The purpose of this is to set up a permanent backup.
 The Jottacloud backup service does not handle this since all backups are deleted after 30 days and then moved to trash folder to be kept for another 30 days.
+Testing shows that backups are moved to trash and deleted more often than this.
+Possible reasons are a Jottacloud internal script run every month, not every day, or deleted files on the server are automatically moved to trash by the Jotta api.
+I do not like this, it is bad backup design for db-backups.
+To compensate for this bad practice I have changed the archiving rule to be every monday, not every month.
+I keep a week of daily backup copies internally on the VPS.
+This is a compromize not to use too much space for backups on the VPS.
 The method is the same as above, but to set up a db-archive.service and db-archive.timer.
 The service triggers /root/dbarchive.sh.

 dbarchive.sh is stored in the root users home folder.
 The database backup are stored in the db_archive folder, until it is moved to the Jottacloud archive by the db-archive.service.
 Note that remaining files in this folder indicates that archiving at some point did not happen.
 Then you can copy the file manually to the Jottacloud archive.